Bafta: Noel Clarke allegations treated with seriousness, care and proper process

-A spokesman said: “Sky stands against all forms of sexual harassment and bullying and takes any allegations of this nature extremely seriously.
+A spokesman for Sky said: “Sky stands against all forms of sexual harassment and bullying and takes any allegations of this nature extremely seriously.

 “Effective immediately, we have halted Noel Clarke’s involvement in any future Sky productions.”

-Vertigo Films, the UK producers behind Bulletproof, said: “We are devastated to hear about these allegations and have launched an urgent investigation to find out if any apply to any Vertigo Films productions.
+Vertigo Films, the UK producers behind Bulletproof, said in a statement: “We are devastated to hear about these allegations and have launched an urgent investigation to find out if any apply to any Vertigo Films productions.

 “Our immediate concern is for any cast or crew who may have had a negative experience on set.

 “We have robust procedures in place for reporting incidents, including the ability to raise issues anonymously.

 “And while no issues have been flagged to us, we stand ready to support anyone who has had a negative experience on the show and encourage you to come forward with confidence.